 - The Rise of Secular Jewish Culture

 - The Strange Career of Race in the U.S.

 Through the Consortium

 - The Family (UMass)

 - Human Diversity (AC)

 - Sociology of Love (UMass)

 Facilities and Resources

-Founded in 1981, the Civil Liberties and Public Policy Program (CLPP) was created to train and inspire new generations of reproductive rights activists and leaders.
-CLPP Program activity expands the definition of reproductive rights to include social and economic justice, civil liberties, LGBTQ rights, access to health care, youth empowerment, and other related social change issues.
+Founded in 1981, Collective Power for Reproductive Justice (formerly the Civil Liberties and Public Policy Program) was created to train and inspire new generations of reproductive rights activists and leaders.
+Collective Power for Reproductive Justice activity expands the definition of reproductive rights to include social and economic justice, civil liberties, LGBTQ rights, access to health care, youth empowerment, and other related social change issues.
 The CLPP program includes courses and lectures, the annual activist Reproductive Rights Conference, the national campus newsletter, National Day of Action, New Leadership Networking Initiative, and the Reproductive Rights Activist Service Corps which places students at reproductive rights and related grassroots, national, and international social change organizations.